 - This is a “blind pool” offering.
 You will not have the opportunity to evaluate our future investments before we make them.

 - There is no current public trading market for shares of our common stock, and we do not expect that such a market will ever develop.
-Therefore, repurchase of shares by us pursuant to our share repurchase plan will likely be the only way for you to dispose of your shares, and there can be no assurance that our share repurchase plan will be available at any given time, as our board of directors may determine to modify, suspend or terminate the plan based on economic conditions or for any other reason it deems appropriate.
-Our board of directors suspended our share repurchase plan on March 24, 2020 following the onset of the COVID-19 pandemic and subsequently reinstated it for all stockholders effective July 1, 2021.
+Therefore, repurchase of shares by us pursuant to our share repurchase plan will likely be the only way for you to dispose of your shares, and there can be no assurance that our share repurchase plan will be available at any given time, as our board of directors suspended repurchases during the COVID-19 pandemic and may determine to modify, suspend or terminate the plan based on economic conditions or for any other reason at any time it deems appropriate.
 Our stockholders may receive less than the price they paid for their shares when they sell them to us pursuant to our repurchase program.

 - When our share repurchase plan is in effect, stockholders who have held their shares for at least one year have the opportunity to request that we repurchase their shares on a monthly basis, but we are not obligated to repurchase any shares and may choose to repurchase only some, or even none, of the shares that have been requested to be repurchased in any particular month at our discretion.
 In addition, repurchases will be subject to available liquidity and other significant restrictions.
 As a result, our shares may have only limited liquidity even during periods when our share repurchase plan is in effect.

-- We cannot guarantee that we will make distributions, and if we do, such distributions have been and may again be funded from sources other than earnings and cash flow from operations, including, without limitation, the sale of assets, borrowings, return of capital or offering proceeds, and we have no limits on the amounts we may pay from such sources.
+- We cannot guarantee that we will make distributions, and if we do, such distributions have been and may again be funded from sources other than cash flow from operations, including, without limitation, the sale of assets, borrowings, return of capital or offering proceeds, and we have no limits on the amounts we may pay from such sources.
+Our earnings have not covered and may again not cover all of our distributions.
+The use of sources other than cash flow from operations to pay distributions, the ultimate repayment of any liabilities incurred, and paying distributions that are not covered by earnings could adversely impact our ability to pay distributions in future periods, decrease our NAV, decrease the amount of cash we have available for operations and new investments and adversely impact the value of our stockholders’ investments.

 - The purchase and repurchase price for shares of our common stock are generally based on our prior month’s NAV and are not based on any public trading market.
 A substantial portion of our assets consists of CRE debt that is valued by our Advisor, with the assistance of the Sub-Advisor, using factors that are periodically validated by an independent third party.
 The valuation of our investments is inherently subjective, and our NAV may not accurately reflect the actual price at which our investments could be liquidated on any given day.
 The NAV per share, if calculated as of the date on which you make your subscription request or repurchase request, may be significantly different than the transaction price you pay or the repurchase price you receive.